Capone's Liquor & Food

 Now that Beer Temple has opened on Elston, I don't have a reason to come here anymore.
 Fresh beer at fair prices is all I ask...
 Outdated beer with jacked up prices, no thanks.

 After shopping here for about a year now i've noticed a few things, that maybe you wouldn't notice at first glance.
 Many beers are $2-5 more than what you'd find elsewhere.
 Zombie Dust purchased here twice ($14.99, not $13 as listed on beermenus) has been faded both times... that should never happen.
 Caveat emptor.

 They update beermenus at least twice a day so they're always at the top of the "recently updated" list, which is frankly annoying (never thought i'd say that about a place on beermenus).
-More egregiously though, items listed (and updated same day) may or may not be in stock, or are a different price than listed online... shady.
-Stuff isn't always on the shelf and sometimes you have to ask, or they flat out don't have what they list on beermenus.
+More egregiously though, items listed and updated the same day may or may not be in stock, or are a different price than listed online... shady.
+Stuff isn't always on the shelf and sometimes you have to ask, available only if they know you, or they just flat out don't have what they list on beermenus.

 They have cleaned it up a bit inside, and added lots more beers in the front of the store.
 They do have a great selection, and keep up with new releases.
 Just be sure to ask prices and check dates on hoppy beers.
 High prices, misinformation, and lack of imports keep me from stopping in more frequently.

 Stopped in today to check out the current selection, thanks to Marmora for the tip!
 Had been in a couple times before, but neglected to add to beerfly.